Is it arthritis, old age or something else?

 Approximately 65 percent of dogs ages 7 and older have arthritis.

 Many pet owners wonder, “How do I know if my dog is in pain?”
-Because arthritis can range from mild to severe, you may not always recognize the symptoms right away.
-Sometimes, dogs with arthritis seem to develop behavioral changes.
+Because arthritis can range from mild to severe, you may not always recognise the symptoms right away.
+Sometimes, dogs with arthritis seem to develop behavioural changes.
 You may not link these with dog arthritis symptoms if you don’t know what to look out for.